 James H. White

-Among the earliest existing films in American cinema - notable as the first film that presented a narrative story to tell - it depicts a group of cowboy outlaws who hold up a train and rob the passengers.
+Among the earliest existing films in American cinema - notable as an early film to present a narrative story to tell - it depicts a group of cowboy outlaws who hold up a train and rob the passengers.
 They are then pursued by a Sheriff's posse.
 Several scenes have color included - all hand tinted.
 Written by

 Was this review helpful to you?